hagen1778/fasthttploader/README.md

 ### Stages
 Testing consist of 3 stages:
-1. Burst - 5sec test with no limits by QPS and number of clients equal (by default, but can be changed by -c passing) to 500.
-Burst stage helps to detect possible QPS rate for further stages.
+* Burst - 5sec test with no limits by QPS and number of clients equal (by default, but can be changed by -c passing) to 500.
+Burst stage helps to detect possible QPS rate for further stages
-2. Adjustment - 30sec test with smoothly QPS and clients tunning.
+* Adjustment - 30sec test with smoothly QPS and clients tunning.
 Initial QPS and number of clients is taken from results of Burst stage.
-During 30s QPS and number of clients would be incresed till timeout or errors limit
+During 30s QPS and number of clients would be increased till timeout or errors limit
-3. Testing - step by step load balancing (10 steps) and keeping it while time is left
+* Testing - step by step load balancing (10 steps) and keeping it while time is left